Shannen Doherty Joins ‘Beverly Hills 90210’ Reboot After Luke Perry’s Death

 Yesterday morning I got a phone call that devastated me.
 I’m struggling with this loss and am having a hard time with my thoughts.
 But, my heart goes out to his family and friends who were blessed by his light in their (and mine) lives.
 Processing this is impossible right now.

-While it will be hard for fans to see Brenda without her high school sweetheart Brandon, fans are happy that Shannen Doherty has signed on to the Beverly Hills, 90210 revival.
+While it will be hard for fans to see Brenda without her high school sweetheart Dylan, fans are happy that Shannen Doherty has signed on to the Beverly Hills, 90210 revival.
 Tori Spelling previously teased the reboot to People and said the cast mates were excited to work together every day.

 “We’ve come full circle and it feels really great.
 This is the ultimate high school reunion and we’re going to be back together every day and I’m so excited,” Spelling said.

-Spelling also added that the cast “would love” to have Shannen Doherty join them, and now that wish has come true.
+Spelling also added that the cast “would love” to have Doherty join them, and now that wish has come true.

 The Beverly Hills, 90210 revival series is expected to air this summer on Fox.